brenopacheco/.dotfiles/files/home/.config/nvim/README.md

 # BUGS

-- [ ] replace <leader>s
-- [ ] tapping <leader><key> too quick is not registered (keyboard issue?)
+- [ ] nvim-tree not working properly when I open an empty file and vsplit to a different directory
 - [ ] backup module is screwing up undo file? (not sure) - complains on which-key.lua open
-- [ ] visual K in help files keeps selection
-- [ ] keyword for K does not work quite alright (check ft) one idea is to try to hgrep the whole thing (vim.lsp.buf.de^inition) and if not found, try to hgrep the smaller part:
-      `lsp.buf.definition, buf.definition, definition`
-- [ ] grep is not scaping special chars
-- [-] add special grep keymaps { b: buffer_grep, p: project_grep, ... }
-- [ ] maybe create custom telescope live_grep?
 - [ ] sometimes the window from argsview gets a little fuzzy add some logic to re-do the window if it gets fuzzy
-- [x] also in argsview, resolve paths relative to root or cur dir
-- [ ] re-organize `modules` as local plugins, so they can export their own functions besides commands. local plugins have access to a shared `lib`, which currently is the utils

 # TODO